Wologman/Mental_Health/README.md

 Eventually I found it better to write up my own notes than keep distracting myself by searching the internet looking for new answers.
 This was good for my own confidence to remind myself that I've already mastered the topic, there's nothing more to search for.
 I just need to focus on patiently improving *the art of work*.

 I'm unconvinced full time remote work is the best end goal for me.
 All else being equal I'd rather have an on-site workplace with fun colleagues.
 But the reward if I can succeed at remote work is huge.
-I could smash the disconnect between finding meaningful and challenging jobs and great locations to live.
+I could smash the disconnect between finding a variety of meaningful and challenging jobs and great locations to live.

 Only the less personal files are in this repo.
 Topics covered: Anxiety, effective remote work habits, working alone, multipotentiality, building confidence rather than arrogance.
 The format is for the Obsidian implementation of Markdown.
 It's not perfect on GitHub.